grimadas/BlockchainEngineering/README.md

 At the end of this course you will have a better understanding of the challenges faced while designing a blockchain system and how to overcome them.

-The notebooks are built as experiments with a discrete simulation SimPy, this allows you to simulate unreliable communication, malicious behavior and convergence algorithms.
+The notebooks are built as experiments with a discrete simulation SimPy that allows you to simulate unreliable communication, malicious behavior and convergence algorithms.

 --------------------------------------------------------------------------------